luis5tb/bgp-agent/README.md

 - VM has a FIP associated to it (note the IP exposed is the FIP, not the VM IP on the tenant network)
-- VM is created on tenant network and `expose_tenant_networks` is set to `True` on the config file, as well as the required watcher_events are enabled:
+- VM is created on tenant network and `expose_tenant_networks` is set to `True` on the config file, as well as the mode 'BGP'is enabled.
-`SubnetRouterAttachedEvent`, `SubnetRouterDetachedEvent`,
-`TenantPortCreatedEvent`, `TenantPortDeletedEvent`.

 The way the agent advertises the routes is by adding an IP to a predefined (dummy) interface associated to a vrf so that default routing table is not